aquasecurity/trivy/docs/docs/kubernetes/operator/configuration.md

+# Configuration

+You can configure Trivy-Operator to control it's behavior and adapt it to your needs.
+Aspects of the operator machinery are configured using environment variables on the operator Pod, while aspects of the scanning behavior are controlled by ConfigMaps and Secrets.

 # Operator Configuration

-Configuration of the operator is done by setting environment variables on the operator's Pod.

 | NAME| DEFAULT| DESCRIPTION|
 |---|---|---|